URL:

 Six new paperbacks to check out this week.

 In which we consult the Book Review’s past to shed light on the books of the present.
-This week: the voice of John le Carré.
+This week: Jean Strouse and Eudora Welty on the “great books” they never finished.

 Pages